The best smartphones

 The iPhone 11 Pro is the best iPhone for people who want the top-tier flagship model or those who want to have the three cameras: wide, ultra-wide, and telephoto.
 The Pro Max is the one for people who prefer a big-screen iPhone.
 We didn’t include either model in our top picks because of their high price tags and the fact that most people will be happy with the regular iPhone 11.
 However, that is absolutely not to say that these two top-level iPhones are not entirely worth buying if you have the money and the inclination.

-We chose not to highlight the S10 lineup in this guide right now, because there is a new version of this phone coming to stores on March 6.
-Based on our first impressions, the Galaxy S20 will likely be our new pick for the best Samsung smartphone, but we have to put it through testing before we make that declaration.
+We chose not to highlight the S10 lineup in this guide because it has been outpaced by the new S20 lineup.
+The S10 is still worth buying if you don’t care for the increased zoom the S20 provides and if you aren’t interested in 5G.
+Now that the S20 is out, the S10 is a good deal.

 The Galaxy Note 10 is another great smartphone that is well-worth your money – if you can get a good deal on it or just happen to have the cash to spend nearly $1,000 on a phone.
-Its stylus is the best in the business, so if you like using a stylus to take notes or draw or navigate your screen, this is the phone for you.
+If you do have that much money, though, you are better off with the S20 unless you want a stylus.
+After all, the Note’s S-Pen stylus is the best in the business, so if you like using a stylus to take notes or draw or navigate your screen, this is the phone for you.
 The Note 10 Plus has an even larger screen if that’s of interest to you.

 If you want a budget phone that’s even cheaper than the Pixel 3a, the Moto G7 is a decent buy.
 It’s included in our guide to the best budget phones.
 We didn’t include it here because the Pixel 3a is the better budget phone pick.